 In networked storage, a file is distributed to multiple storage servers for IO acceleration and redundancy.
 When a data center application reads a file, it accesses different parts of data from different servers concurrently.
 The data is aggregated through a data center switch at nearly the same time.
 When a data center application writes a file, the writing of data can trigger a series of storage transactions between distributed and redundant storage nodes.
-Figure 5 shows an example of data center communication triggered by the networked storage service model.
+The entire sequence of transactions must complete before the original write action is satisfied.
+Figure 6 shows an example of data center communication triggered by the networked storage service model.